wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 Fully charged, a battery can be anywhere from 13 to 14 volts open circuit (Voc).
 Open circuit voltage is measured with *nothing* connected.

 Once a load (like a robot) is connected, and any amount of current is flowing, the battery voltage will drop.
 So if you check a battery with a Voltmeter, and it reads 13.5, and then connect it to your robot and power on, it will read lower, maybe 13.1 on the Driver Station display.
 Those numbers will vary with every battery and specific robot, see Characterization below.
+Once your robot starts running, it will pull more current, and the voltage will drop further.

+Depleted batteries will read between 11.5 and 12.5 volts on an idle robot.
+While batteries can be run lower, it will risk permanent battery damage.

-SLA battery voltage and current performance also depends on temperature: cool batteries are happy batteries.
+(SLA battery voltage and current performance also depends on temperature: cool batteries are happy batteries.)

 See Characterization section below for sample battery voltage curves.

-Battery Evaluation
+Battery Evaluation Tools
-^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^

 **Voltmeter** or **Multimeter**